isomerpages/nlb-reference/_singapore-people/A to H/chua-ek-kay.md

 A revisitation of the late Chua, who served two residencies at the Tyler Print Institute (see entries above), featuring tribute essays by Kwok Kian Chow and Lindy Poh that examine the refinement of his artistic sensibilities throughout his career, especially in relation to the Chinese brushwork tradition, as well as his work produced during his residencies in terms of his tropes, techniques, and formal approaches.
 Some 30-odd of his works dating from 1987 to 2002 are reprinted here in colour.

-* Tan, B. T. & Ng, S. (2015).
+* Tan, B. T. &amp; Ng, S. (2015).
 [Lives of the artists, a Singapore story: The Cultural Medallion and visual arts, 1979–2015](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202364796).
 Singapore: Nanyang Academy of Fine Arts (Commissioned by the National Arts Council and supported by the Ministry of Culture, Communication, and Youth).
 Call no.: RSING 709.5957 TAN

 A volume on Cultural Medallion awardees and a means to chart and take stock of Singapore’s cultural and artistic trajectory to date.
 Identifies Chua, recipient of the award in 1999, as an artist who integrates language and art and whose transnational orientation, which precipitated in study and research visits to China, Australia, and the like, informs his artistic approach, as evidenced in its syncretic overtones.
 Also featured in a brief explication of the Shanghai school of ink painting, of which he was formally/formerly trained in.
 Colour reproductions of several works such as Awaiting a Dragonfly (2002), Dunhuang (1981), and Still Life—Orchid 4 (1999) are included.